czbiohub/covid_Tracker_Resources/Invitae/invitae_hybrid_capture_sequencing/README.md

 # Invitae hybrid capture sequencing analysis.
+AMY-AMY-AMY

 ## purpose : the goal of this analysis was to compare the hybrid capture sequencing method with the same samples previously sequenced using ARTIC tagmentation method.